Set Your Garden Abloom in Spring, Berried in Fall with Prairie Fire Crabapple Tree

 How To Grow Prairie Fire Crabapple Trees

-The Prairie Fire variety has dusky purple-tinged foliage, in summer and small fruit of a maroon color, but it is the deep burgundy-red leaves and bright pink bloom of spring that is the glorious attraction of this tree.
-It grows to about 15 to 25 feet tall and 10 to 20 feet wide with a rounded upright form.
+the look The Prairie Fire variety has dusky purple-tinged foliage, in summer and small fruit of a maroon color, but it is the deep burgundy-red leaves and bright pink bloom of spring that is the glorious attraction of this tree.
+It grows to about 15 to 25 feet tall and 10 to 20 feet wide with a rounded upright form. the requirements

 Because of the purple foliage and pink bloom, this tree can center in any plan that uses purple foliage.
 Accompanied by moss phlox in shades of pink, pink and white tulips, Virginia bluebells, it will create a wonderful Spring picture.
 “Morning Light” Miscanthus grasses in clumps nearby, makes a gorgeous complement with Japanese Barberry ‘Rose Glow’ (Berberis thunbergii).
 If you prefer eye-catching contrasts, use “Goldsturm” rudbeckia with its golden, black-centered daisies later in the season which would be striking with the leaves and red fruits of the Crabapple.